confluentinc/confluent-kafka-dotnet/services/README.md

-# Test Environment Scripts
+# Development / Test Environment Scripts

-This directory contains scripts for bringing up various services that are useful for development / testing purposes:
+This directory contains scripts for bringing up a number of services that are useful for development / testing purposes.
+You can use them on **Linux**, **OS X** and **Windows** (the latter via a Virtual Machine - see below).
+The services are:

 1. Zookeeper [port: 2181, prometheus metrics port: 7062]
 2. Kafka broker #1 [port 9092, prometheus metrics port: 7071]